mendix/docs/content/howto/extensibility/install-and-configure-the-smtp-module.md

 ## 1 Introduction

 Mendix applications rarely exist in isolation.
 Many developers find that the apps they build need to alert people in other parts of the business about important activities.
 The best solution for this is that ubiquitous notification framework: email.
 If your company has an SMTP exchange, Mendix can leverage that server to send emails directly from your application.
-The SMTP email module makes this easy by providing settings, error logs, and message queues with just a few short configuration steps.
+The SMTP Email module makes this easy by providing settings, error logs, and message queues with just a few short configuration steps.

 **This how-to will teach you how to do the following:**

-* Install the SMTP email module into your application
+* Install the SMTP Email module into your application
 * Send an email from a Mendix app using your own SMTP relay
 * Perform administrative email tasks at runtime
 * Set up an email queue